Coko7/Coko7/JOURNEY.md

   - Using X.Org as display server and [awesomewm](https://awesomewm.org/) as window manager
   - Started learning EVEN MORE about Linux (window managers, graphical environments, distros, mounting drives, sound servers, etc.)
   - Finally got my dual monitor setup working after spending weeks trying things with my Nvidia card and finally decided to use it as my primary GPU (thank you [Arch Wiki](https://wiki.archlinux.org/title/NVIDIA_Optimus#Use_NVIDIA_graphics_only))
+- 2024:
+  - As this new year's biggest resolution, I decided to pick up Rust again and learn/experiment with it on a daily basis
+  - Discovered the wonderful world of ergonomic keyboards and their open source firmware
+  - Switched to QWERTY US layout after having used AZERTY all my life (some characters heavily used when programming are easier to input)

 > The purpose is to try and retrace my computer science journey.
 I will *try* to keep it small.